Master's Programme in Photography

 It is recommended that exchange studies are carried out during the autumn term of the second year.
 The student also has the opportunity to learn about current international research at the Helsinki Photomedia Conference that is held every other year.

-Our key selection criteria in the student admissions process are artistic vision, motivation and development potential.
-In addition, you are expected to have strong motivation, team skills and the capacity to commit to full-time study.
+We expect our applicants to have artistic vision, goal-orientation and development potential and to be able to adopt new perspectives and working methods.
+In addition, applicants are expected to have strong motivation, co-operative skills and the capacity to commit to full-time study.

 The applicant’s name, address, phone number and the major applied for must be clearly visible on the first page of the portfolio.
-The recommended size of the portfolio is 20–30 pages.
+The recommended size of the portfolio is 20–30 pages, and it must be uploaded to the system as one PDF file.
 A link to a portfolio on the applicant’s website is not sufficient.

 The portfolio may consist of photos of individual artworks, sets of artworks, and documentation of exhibitions.
 The portfolio must showcase the applicant’s previous academic, professional and/or scientific activity in a diverse and comprehensive manner.
 The applicant may also submit links to video files (e.g. Vimeo, YouTube) with or without password protection as parts of the portfolio.
 The possible password must be provided in the portfolio.